 2. Aachener Printen:

-This is a famous German Christmas cookie from the German city of Aachen, for this recipe you would use the socalled “Kräuterprinten” – a specially spiced ginger bread – Find more info and the Aachener Printen recipe here – It is important for this recipe and will be used for the gravy.
+This is a famous German Christmas cookie from the German city of Aachen, for this recipe you would use the so called “Kräuterprinten” – a specially spiced ginger bread – Find more info and the Aachener Printen Recipe here – The Printen are important for this recipe as they will be used for the gravy.

 1 kg roast beef (cut from the rump or the bottom round)